 Our patient’s often ask us what the early signs of pregnancy are.
 It is useful to look out for them even though they can be a little confusing.
 Realistically, the only conclusive way of knowing that you are pregnant is a positive pregnancy test however the signs outlined below may give you a hint.
 Our book Making Babies: A Proven 3-Month Program for Maximum Fertility gives more information about this.
 These are the symptoms I tell my patients to look out for.

 Feeling nauseous or vomiting is one of the most common signs of early pregnancy.
-Gas, constipation or abdominal bloating are also common because digestion slows down in pregnant women.
+Gas, constipation, or abdominal bloating are also common because digestion slows down in pregnant people.

 Extreme breast tenderness or itchy nipples are also a sign of early pregnancy.

 A BBT chart that goes up at ovulation and then goes up again about 4-6 days later, especially if the temperatures stay high.

 As the fertilized egg implants into the uterine lining, this can cause some very light bleeding.
 Some people experience this as very light spotting a few days after ovulation.
 Heavy bleeding could be a sign of something more serious and should be flagged up to your health care provider.

 This feels like a mild menstrual cramp and is often the first sign of pregnancy for many.